FAQ: How adding an internal barometer (-IB sensor) affects an Alicat device

 - The gauge pressure accuracy is the uncertainty of the absolute pressure reading plus an additional 0.00725 PSI.

-- The absolute pressure accuracy can be found in the corresponding specification sheet.
+- The absolute pressure accuracy can be found in the appropriate specification sheet.

 I ordered an –IB unit but forgot to order it in closed-loop pressure mode.
 What do I do?

-The control loop variable can easily be changed via the front screen.
+The control loop variable can easily be changed using the front stand-up interface.